MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarial Attacks on Image Generation With Made-Up Words. [[paper]](https://arxiv.org/abs/2208.04135)
+  - Raphaël Millière.
+  - Key Word: Adversarial Attacks; Text-Guided Image Generation; Prompting.
+  - <details><summary>Digest</summary> Text-guided image generation models can be prompted to generate images using nonce words adversarially designed to robustly evoke specific visual concepts.
+Two approaches for such generation are introduced: macaronic prompting, which involves designing cryptic hybrid words by concatenating subword units from different languages; and evocative prompting, which involves designing nonce words whose broad morphological features are similar enough to that of existing words to trigger robust visual associations.
+The two methods can also be combined to generate images associated with more specific visual concepts.
+The implications of these techniques for the circumvention of existing approaches to content moderation, and particularly the generation of offensive or harmful images, are discussed.

+- Federated Adversarial Learning: A Framework with Convergence Analysis. [[paper]](https://arxiv.org/abs/2208.03635)
+  - Xiaoxiao Li, Zhao Song, Jiaming Yang.
+  - Key Word: Federated Learning; Adversarial Robustness; Convergence via Over-parameterization.
+  - <details><summary>Digest</summary> We formulate a general form of federated adversarial learning (FAL) that is adapted from adversarial learning in the centralized setting.
+On the client side of FL training, FAL has an inner loop to generate adversarial samples for adversarial training and an outer loop to update local model parameters.
+On the server side, FAL aggregates local model updates and broadcast the aggregated model.
+We design a global robust training loss and formulate FAL training as a min-max optimization problem.
+Unlike the convergence analysis in classical centralized training that relies on the gradient direction, it is significantly harder to analyze the convergence in FAL for three reasons: 1) the complexity of min-max optimization, 2) model not updating in the gradient direction due to the multi-local updates on the client-side before aggregation and 3) inter-client heterogeneity.
+We address these challenges by using appropriate gradient approximation and coupling techniques and present the convergence analysis in the over-parameterized regime.

 - Understanding Adversarial Robustness of Vision Transformers via Cauchy Problem. [[paper]](https://arxiv.org/abs/2208.00906) [[code]](https://github.com/trustai/ode4robustvit)
   - Zheng Wang, Wenjie Ruan. *ECML-PKDD 2022*
   - Key Word: Vision Transformers; Cauchy Problem; Adversarial Robustness.